Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 2. Take a wide corner entry

-Below, we will go into more detail about each of these go-kart cornering tips so that you can become a faster racer on the track.
-Read on for things that I have learned through hard practice, and hopefully see your lap times improve!
+Below, I will go into more detail about each of these go-kart cornering tips so that you can become a faster racer on the track.
+I’ll also explain kart racing lines in detail, and talk about some beginner go-kart cornering mistakes to avoid.

 A person driving a red CRG racing go-kart around a track in Germany with grass and tire walls in the background, Go-Kart Racing Cornering Tips